HanneWillems/PredSim-workshop-ESMAC-2026/S2 CP/README.md

 	<img alt="example_hamstrings_scaling" src="https://github.com/user-attachments/assets/72040245-ecc4-4f6a-bf4d-b6560126a415" width="600" />

-> **⚠️ Note:** A pop-up will appear to remind you that contractures in distal muscles can also affect joint posture during the clinical exam and, consequently, the measured popliteal angle.
-Therefore, the `CE_angle` should represent the posture resulting from the (possibly scaled) muscle-tendon lengths of all relevant muscles in the model.

 > **⚠️ Note:** Run the file separately for the **right and left hamstrings**.

 * Add the computed scaling factors to `S.subject.scale_MT_params`.